 One may have acknowledged Jesus as the gate and entered the courtyard.
 But, to proceed further we need to come to recognize our sinful nature and accept that Jesus, the righteous one, paid the price, his blood, on our behalf.
 Every step further toward the presence of God requires the application of the blood.
 In New Testament terms, we could refer to this as coming to the foot of the cross.
 This may also be regarded as acknowledging the atonement or experiencing consecration.
-This deals with our sin nature, whereas the laver will deal with sins we commit.
+This deals with our sin nature, whereas the laver This symbolized the fact that Jesus carried our sins as far as the east is from the west.
+The sin of mankind was placed on Jesus and He carried it away.